sajee05/Obsidian/Notes/01 PYQs/Original PYQs/Sociology/Topic 1. Sociology Fundamentals (133 questions).md

 2. The focal point of Sociology rests on interaction.
 How do you distinguish it from coimnon sense?
 (2018-10M)
 3. How is sociology related to common sense?
 (2021-10M)

-- i am planning to add my notes here like this. would be nice to have socio and cs backlinked to its common sense mentioned in some other note. [[]]

 ## B. Unit 2.
 Sociology as Science (46 questions)

 ### Science, scientific method, and critique (11 questions)